wkumari/draft-wkumari-dnsop-alt-tld/README.md

    for alternate name formats is that they can be entered in places that normally take DNS context names); this rules out using suffixes that do not follow the usual letter, digit, and hyphen label convention.

-Kumari & Sullivan        Expires March 16, 2017                 [Page 5]

-Internet-Draft               Reserve ALT TLD              September 2016

-   Another proposal was that the ALT TLD instead be a reservation under .arpa.
-This was considered, but rejected for several reasons,
-   including:

-   1. We wished this to make it clear that this is not in the DNS context, and .arpa clearly is.

-   2. The use of the string .alt is intended to evoke the alt.* hierarchy in Usenet.

-   3. We wanted the string to be short and easily used.

-   4. A name underneath .arpa would consume at least five additional octets of the total 255 octets available in domain names, which could put pressure on applications that need long machine- generated names.

-   5. We are suggesting that the string "ALT" get special treatment in resolvers, and shim software.
-We are concerned that using subdomains of an existing TLD (like .arpa) might end up with bad implementations misconfiguring / overriding the TLD itself and breaking .arpa.

-   There is a concern that if there were placed under .arpa, inexperienced nameserver operators may inadvertently cover .arpa.
-A more significant concern is that the scope of the issue if the query does leak, and the fact that this would then make the root of the alternate naming namespace a third level domain, and not a second one.
-A project may be willing to have a name of the form example.alt, but example.alt.arpa may be not look as good.

 4. IANA Considerations